 So, what if you don’t want to go hiking?

 You can join a tour.
-There are Jeep tours and ATV tours that will drive you out to the Natural Pool.
+There are Jeep tours that will drive you out to the Natural Pool.

-Here are three companies offering tours to the Natural Pool:
+Here are two companies offering tours to the Natural Pool:

 What to do next?